alemosie/upperline-curriculum/ruby/labs/trap_dot/README.md

 ### Purpose

-In Trap Dot: Level 1, you will build a basic dot finder game.
+In Dot Finder, you will build a basic dot finder game.
 At the start, your current position marker is located at 0,0 (marked by the "X").
 Your goal is to move the marker to the treasure (marked by the "$").
-When your current position marker is the same as the treasure marker, you have won the game!
+When your current position marker is the same as the treasure marker, you win the game!

 ### Steps
 As the in-code instructions in `dot_finder_lab.rb` outline, there are 5 main tasks to complete: